ozkrgonzalez/UnifiedApexValidator/README.md

 # 🚀 Unified Apex Validator

-A **Visual Studio*** Code extension built in TypeScript that performs a unified validation of Salesforce Apex classes directly from the editor.
+A **Visual Studio Code*** Code extension built in TypeScript that performs a unified validation of Salesforce Apex classes directly from the editor.
 It analyzes the classes listed in `package.xml`, runs Salesforce unit tests when test classes are included, validates code quality using **Salesforce Code Analyzer v5**, and executes a **CPD (Copy-Paste Detector)** scan against the local Apex repository.
 Finally, it generates comprehensive **HTML** and **PDF** reports summarizing all analysis results.